samtupy/nvgt/doc/src/manual/-Game Development Tutorial.md

 as we had done with our while loop, the code would have only counted to 4, since the counter gets updated after it speaks its current value.

 #### For Loops
-One of the most common types of loops is something similar to our counter example from earlier in this chapter.
+One of the most-used types of loop is something similar to our counter example from earlier in this chapter.

 There are a lot of lines here which for loops can compress into just one line; they make code easier to write as well as read later on.